 Kids Gym, Berkeley

-This 10,000 square foot facility is the crème de la crème for indoor play when you’ve got a kid who needs to get moving!
+This 10,000-square-foot facility is the crème de la crème for indoor play when you’ve got a kid who needs to get moving!
 Their open gym is available for kids up at 11 years old (plus their caregivers) and offers swings, an indoor zip line, toys for fine motor skills development, crash mats, pillows and more.
 Kids will work on skills like balance, coordination and sharing without even knowing it!
 Need a break from all the stimulation?
 Head to the quiet room for some down time.
-Check the schedule for special events like circle time, kids yoga and everyone’s favorite – the dance party!
+Check the schedule for special events like circle time, kids yoga and everyone’s favorite—the dance party!
+Bonus: this spot also offers awesome co-working amenities!

 2920 Seventh Street